 - Katie McCamant, Nevada City Cohousing, CA

-Our site at 4th & G is located in an area of numerous exciting changes.
+Our location is in an area of numerous exciting changes.

 We're focused on a .59-acre property located on a quiet street in the Washington Neighborhood of West Sacramento.